Self-sufficiency - an environmentally friendly megatrend. We show how the concept also works for self-caterers on the balcony and in the city

 Author: Katharina Healing

-- Even in cities you can become self-sufficient
+- Even in cities you can go to Self-catering will

 - A balcony is sufficient for self-sufficiency